yunseo-kim/yunseo-kim.github.io/_posts/en/2022-03-09-Mass-and-Energy-Particles-and-Waves.md

 ---
 title: "Mass and Energy, Particles and Waves"
 description: >-
-  Explore the mass-energy equivalence principle of the theory of relativity and calculate the energy of moving electrons considering relativistic effects.
+  Explore the mass-energy equivalence principle of relativity theory and calculate the energy of moving electrons considering relativistic effects.
 categories: [Engineering Physics, Nuclear Engineering]
 tags: [Nuclear Physics, Theory of Relativity]
 math: true